-• Investment characteristics of farmland, biofuel and direct lending
+• Investment characteristics of farmland, renewable energy and direct lending

 • Overview of institutional market